matthewpalmer/Responsive-iOS-Grid-System/README.md

 1. Download the `GSSystem.h` and `GSSystem.m` files
 2. Add them to your Xcode project
-3. Import them in a `.h` file and use them
+3. Import them in any view's (viewController's?) `.h` file and use them

 #Usage